jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ExpressionEvaluator.SetValue(tesla, "PlaceOfBirth.City", "Novi Sad");
 ```

-A much better way to evaluate expressions is to parse them once and then evaluate as many times as you want using`Expression`class.
-Unlike `ExpressionEvaluator`, which parses expression every time you invoke one of its methods, `Expression` class will cache the parsed expression for increased performance.
+A much better way to evaluate expressions is to parse them once and then evaluate as many times as you want using the `Expression` class.
+Unlike `ExpressionEvaluator`, which parses the expression every time you invoke one of its methods, `Expression` class will cache the parsed expression for increased performance.
 The methods of this class are listed below:

 ``` csharp
 public static IExpression Parse(string expression)